FlippieCoetser/Shiny.ToDo/README.md

 runApp()
 ```

-5. Application should open with this screen:
+5. When using the main branch the application should open with this screen:

 ![Enterprise Application Hierarchy](/man/figures/ToDo.PNG)